MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - **Include:** The Microsoft Information Protection SDK header files
    - **Samples:** Source code for the sample applications

-   On Windows, the SDK can be installed via the NuGet package manager console:
+   On Windows, the SDK can be installed via the NuGet package manager console in Visual Studio:

-    ```Powershell
+    ```console
     Install-Package Microsoft.InformationProtection.File
     Install-Package Microsoft.InformationProtection.Policy
     Install-Package Microsoft.InformationProtection.Protection
     ```

 6. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
 The PATH variable allows the dependent DLLs to be found at runtime, by client applications:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.